Estuary

 • The most reliable capture with transactionally guaranteed exactly-once delivery.

-• The only stream-store-replay that immediately stores streams in flight as a durable transaction log for later replay such as backfilling, stream processing, or time travel.
+• The only stream-store replay that immediately stores streams in flight as a durable transaction log for later replays such as backfilling, stream processing, or time travel.

 • Flexibility to mix real-time with any-speed batch in the same pipeline.